The Pope John Paul II Award Privacy Statement

 Contact forms are provided on our website to enable website users and award participants submit questions and comments in relation to the Pope John Paul II Award.
 This information is collected and stored by the Award head office.
 It may be shared with the specific diocese the information is relevant to.
 Information collected through any contact forms will not be shared with other dioceses or used for marketing purposes.

-News and event sign up form on our website
+Latest news sign up form on our website

-News and event sign up forms are provided on our website to enable website users to submit their email address to receive regular information on Award events and news by email.
+Latest news sign up forms are provided on our website to enable website users to submit their email address to receive regular information on Award events and news by email.
 Signed up users can opt-out at anytime.
 Opt-out options are provided on every news and event email sent.

 What is a cookie?
 A cookie is a small amount of data, which may include a unique identifier.
 Cookies are sent to your browser from a website and stored on your device.
 We assign a different cookie to each device that accesses our website.